How to create an XML file – Mac and Windows

 What is an XML file?

 An XML (Extensible Markup Language) file is a plain text file that is used to store information.
-What makes an XML file so useful is that

 Example 1 – Sitemap XML files